sandraalhames/Q-3-Qompute-2025/README.md

 ## Feedbacks

 Your opinions matter and we take them seriously to improve QEE events!
 Please complete the end-of-event survery to tell us your experience at Q^3 Qompute 2025 and if you would like to attennd more events like this in the future.
-Survey is coming soon.
+[Click here to complete the survey!](https://usc.qualtrics.com/jfe/form/SV_5j6vOhTj1c55KyG)